-In an article in The Australian last week, Patrick McGorry, former Australian of the Year, and Director of the Orygen Naional Centre for Excellence in Youth Mental Health said, 'The last-minute decision to include mental health support in the $22 billion National Disability Insurance Scheme was a costly, dangerous mistake that should be unwound before lasting damage is done.'
+In an article in The Australian, Patrick McGorry, former Australian of the Year, and Director of the Orygen Naional Centre for Excellence in Youth Mental Health said, 'The last-minute decision to include mental health support in the $22 billion National Disability Insurance Scheme was a costly, dangerous mistake that should be unwound before lasting damage is done.'
 He went on to say that 'the biggest issue here is that the state governments have already dismantled the community mental health system, the clinical system with doctors and support.
 All that is left now is emergency rooms and acute care, the system is collapsing at a state level.
 People think we are having an NDIS instead of a mental health system'.

 McGorry continued to make these points in an interview on Radio National Breakfast.